 The bottom line is, as Bill Wright would say, "to proceed empirically", i.e. suck it and see, if and particular channel works for your modulated signal, then go with it.

 As mentioned above, use of a grouped aerial (on a grouped transmitter, obviously) will help release spare channels [particularly above the aerial`s group] in which to add RF modulated ones.
-Alternatively using a filter (or a diplexer as a filter), will achieve the same thing.
+Alternatively using a filter, will achieve the same thing.

 The golden rule for co-